-This Article Of Reducing Monthly Student Loan Debt Was Written By Bob Vogel NMLS 1446953
+This Article Of Reducing Monthly Student Loan Debt Was UPDATED And PUBLISHED On March 30th, 2020

-- Reducing your monthly student loan payment can significantly reduce your monthly debt to income ratio.
+- Reducing monthly student loan payment can significantly reduce monthly debt to income ratio

-- If you apply for student loan repayment using one of these options, you can reduce your debt to income ratio in less than 30 days in most cases.
+- Consumers applying for student loan repayment using one of these options can reduce their debt to income ratio in less than 30 days in most cases

 Cost Of An Education